apisec-inc/documentation/docs/maintenance-window.md

 Service status during the maintenance windows:

-- All updates are triggered automatically and/or done by the APIsec staff
+- All updates are triggered automatically and/or done by the APIsec staff.
-- All updates are applied as rolling updates resulting in zero to a few mins of service being not accessible.
+- All updates are applied as rolling updates resulting in minimal downtime, if any.
-- All changes pre and post-deployments are automatically tested by our continuous test automation suite if deemed unfit automatic rollbacks are triggered.
+- All changes pre and post-deployments are automatically tested by our continuous test automation suite.
+If we determine any deficiences, an automatic rollback is triggered.
-- If you see service issues during the maintenance window, please try again after the window time.
+- If you experience service issues during the maintenance window, please wait a few minutes and try again.

 ## Maintenance Window Times